uclab-potsdam/inflect/README.md

-# !nflect
+# !nflect <sub>📊</sub><sup>💬</sup>
-## Bridging Data Exploration and Scholarly Argumentation in Humanities Research
+## Modulating visualizations to tell stories with data

-This is a web-based template implementing inflections as a method to record and recount interpretative interactions with data visualizations.
-By parameterizing view changes and annotations in visualizations, scholars can document and share insights from their data analysis and research process.
-The intention is to bridge the gap between data exploration and scholarly argumentation, by interweaving [visualization](img/#10,8,1162,1455&ff0000&&&chart_overview.png) states with narrative segments.
+This is a web-based template implementing inflections as a method to bridge the gap between data exploration and storytelling, by interweaving [visualization](img/#10,8,1162,1455&ff0000&&&chart_overview.png) states with narrative segments.
+By linking to specific views and annotations in visualizations, authors can embed insights from their data analysis within the narrative flow.

+- See the 📜<a href="https://uclab-potsdam.github.io/inflect/">scrollytelling</a> version in action, if you read this as a Readme
+- Fork this ⚙️<a href="https://github.com/uclab-potsdam/inflect">repository</a> to create your data story with inflected visualizations